 Back in the early days, these were unofficial gatherings of some rough riders who (usually) knew how to hold their whiskey.
 By 1945, there began an annual parade and the heritage event – 49er Days was born, 76 nostalgic years ago.

 Back then, this valley was the very end of the road, before highway 20 connected the valley to the Northwest corner of Washington state (during the months when the highway is passable).
 These celebrations revitalized this little valley with a liveliness that only the Wild West can provide, replete with barn dances and hoedowns.

 The book The Virginian (1909,by Owen Wister) was based on Winthrop and had circulated around enough to draw some attention to the valley as well.
 At least one story from the book really happened in Winthrop.

 If you can believe it, families came in their wagons from several miles around to join in the barn dance.
-The original barn has burned down but the current barn stands in it’s place as a replica.
+The original town dance hall was a Quonset hut that caved in from heavy snowfall in the 1970’s when a group of volunteers worked to together to raise the current Winthrop Barn Auditorium from the ground for future coronations and dances.
 When the residents were having their hoedown in the barn, the babies were usually left in a room designated for them to sleep in.
 Some tricky fellow went in and switched the babies in their baskets while the dancing got ruckus and no one noticed until the wagon was a ways down the road.
 Tough to imagine in these days, right?